ZTF20aajnksq (AT2020blt): A Fast Optical Transient at $z \approx 2.9$ With No Detected Gamma-Ray Burst Counterpart: Interpretation

 One signature of a slightly off-axis afterglow could be an early shallow decay and a large value of $\Delta \alpha$ \citep{Ryan2019,Beniamini2020}.
 This can be understood as follows.
 In on-axis events, the early stage of the light curve is set by two competing effects: the shock is decelerating, but the beaming cone is widening to include more material.
 In a slightly off-axis event, there is a third effect, which is that the beaming cone widens to include material of increasing energy per solid angle---hence a shallower decay.

+As shown in Fig.~\ref{fig:alphahist}, we did observe a large value of $\Delta \alpha$ in AT\,2020blt.
 A larger number of events would help to test this hypothesis: the luminosity function of the early afterglow should be different from the luminosity function of directly on-axis afterglows, and the distribution of limits on $E_\mathrm{iso}$ would eventually make it unlikely that the afterglows are drawn from the same population as classical GRBs.
 With more events, we could hope to make the first measurement of the optical beaming factor in GRB afterglows \citep{Nakar2003}.